Introduction

 Viewing these example results in the FME Data Inspector, it appears that the building feature type has no attributes at all:

-Output of the IMDFValidator viewed in the FME Data inspector
+Output of the IMDFValidator viewed in the FME Data Inspector

 Knowing the cause of the problem helps in revising your FME workspace to produce the correct results.